songify-rocks/Songify/docs/releases/beta_update.md

 ## Do this after updating

-1. **Add a Songify API token** (Home checklist, or Settings → System → Songify token).
+1. **Add a Songify API token** (Home checklist, Help, or Settings → System → Songify token).
 Widget upload, the online queue, recap, and cloud sync need it.
 Get one at [songify.rocks](https://songify.rocks/token-import).
 2. **Link Spotify and Twitch again** if the status bar dots stay red.
-Tokens and your Client ID / Secret from 1.8 usually carry over; if they do not, use Home → Getting started.
+Tokens and your Client ID / Secret from 1.8 usually carry over; if they do not, use **Help → Getting started**.
 3. Confirm **OBS** still points at the same output folder (`Songify.txt`, `cover.png`).
 Covers are always written now.
 4. If you used **in-app history on the website**, that upload is gone.
 Local history is still in Songify; recap is on [songify.rocks/recap](https://songify.rocks/recap).
+5. Check **Settings → Twitch** for the new **ignored chat users** list.
+The old “ignore bots” toggle is gone (your known bots are copied onto the list once).

 ---